 Let me say right from the start that sounding smart or the reverse has nothing to do with your level of intelligence and everything to do with how good you are at playing the game.

 That ‘game’ is largely a verbal one, of course, in having the ability to speak up for yourself with appropriate responses.
 But it also depends on using confident body language.

 Can you learn to play the game by new rules?
 Yes, it’ll take a bit of work, but stick with it and you’ll be able to reap the rewards.

 Here are 13 things you can do to raise your conversation game, sound smarter, and speak more eloquently.

 Don’t get carried away with the idea that sounding cleverer is merely a case of using ‘big’ words (in big-word-speak that would be ‘complex vocabulary’).

 On the other hand, using ‘lazy’ speech – failing to pronounce words correctly and using slack grammar that’s more suited to the street – isn’t going to do you any favors, either.

-As with so much in life, it’s all about moderation and striking some kind of balance.
+As with so much in life, it’s all about moderation and finding a balance.

 In this case, learning to moderate your speech to the occasion and to the audience is essential.